fatihtatoglu/fatihtatoglu.github.io/src/content/en/post/life & learning/swot/what-is-swot-analysis.md

 - In what areas are competitors or similar actors in a more advantageous position?
 - What risks do economic, technological, or legal changes pose to the implementer?
 - How do existing weaknesses exacerbate these threats?
-- Which events beyond the implementer’s control could slow progress?
+- Which events beyond the implementer's control could slow progress?
 - What measures should be taken to mitigate the impact of these threats?

 ## How to Evaluate SWOT Findings